Quantrill's Raid Downtown Walking Tour

 A self-guided walking tour of downtown sites associated with Confederate guerrilla William Clarke Quantrill's devastating raid on Lawrence in 1863.

-Start your tour at the northwest corner of South Park, just north of the Lawrence Parks and Recreation building at 1141 Massachusetts Street.
+South Park originally served as a public area for residents to grow crops and graze livestock.
+This green space later became a staging site for the infamous "Quantrill's Raid" on August 21, 1863.
+The raid became a defining point in Lawrence's history.
 At dawn on August 21, 1863, Quantrill and his raiders rode northwest through the outskirts of Lawrence and South Park toward their objective of the downtown business district.
 About four hours later, having completed their mission and wary of approaching Union troops, the raiders regathered just east of the park with their plunder and rode southward out of town.
-Go north along the west side of Massachusetts Street, leaving South Park.

 At the corner of what is now 11th and Massachusetts Streets, a squad of raiders went west to the top of Mount Oread to watch for signs of approaching Union troops.
 The main body--shouting "On to the Hotel!" and other slogans--continued their ride down Massachusetts Street toward the Eldridge Hotel as smaller bands tracked along Vermont and New Hampshire Streets.
 "When they came to the high ground facing Massachusetts street, not far from where the park now is, the command was given in clear tones, 'Rush on to the town.'
 Instantly the whole body bounded forward with the yell of demons." -- Rev. Richard Cordley, Lawrence resident

-On this corner stood a small encampment of recruits for the 2nd Kansas Colored Infantry Regiment.
-As Quantrill's raiders entered Lawrence, the twenty or so black recruits heard gunfire and horses' hooves and knew they were in danger.
+On this corner stood a small encampment of African American men who were recruits for the 2nd Kansas Colored Infantry Regiment.
+As Quantrill's raiders entered Lawrence, the twenty or so Black recruits heard gunfire and horses' hooves and knew they were in grave danger as they saw between 400 and 450 mounted raiders.
 The men immediately fled to a willow grove two miles down the river, where they hid with other African Americans until the raiders left Lawrence.
-"As I stood looking some three or four negroes from the camp, which was some forty rods from where I stood, came rushing by, hallooing 'The Secesh [secessionists] have come!" -- Erastus D. Ladd, raid survivor
+"As I stood looking some three or four negroes from the camp, which was some forty rods from where I stood, came rushing by, hallooing 'The Secesh [secessionists] have come!" -- Erastus D. Ladd, raid survivor.

 The historical marker on the wall of the parking garage commemorates a small encampment of white volunteers for the 14th Kansas Cavalry, many of them only teenagers.
 The actual site of the encampment was about one block south of this location.
 As they rode downtown, a group of raiders trampled their tents and killed 17 of the 21 unarmed, unprepared recruits.
 "Before we crossed New Hampshire St. [three of us] were down....
 I ran across an open lot to Joe Rawlins' back fence ... when we saw some of the gang ahead of us on Rhode Island St., I jumped the fence and turned to help Charley, when he was shot in the back and fell at my feet dead, leaving me the last of five." -- Cosma T. Colman

 Constructed by Josiah Miller from 1858 to 1860, the House Building was located in the center of Lawrence in the territorial period.
 Miller acquired town lot 35 and built this commercial structure on Massachusetts Street.
-A leader of the effort to attract settlers to the Kansas Territory, Miller became the postmaster and built this three-story structure as part of the effort to bring commerce and prosperity to the Central Plains.
+A leader in the effort to attract settlers to the Kansas Territory, Miller was one of five Lawrence men who petitioned the government for protection following the 1856 Sack of Lawrence.
+Miller also became the postmaster and built this three-story structure as part of the effort to bring commerce to the Central Plains.
 In 1860, Miller added an identical structure on the north half of the lot, creating a 50-foot-wide frontage known as the "Miller Block."
 The southern half of the building was leased to Jacob House for his gentlemen's clothing store in 1862.
-Miller leased the north half to Joseph Wharton who set up a dry goods and groceries store.
+When Lawrence was again attacked by proslavery men in 1863, House was in the structure and Quantrill's Raiders forced him at gunpoint to serve as a local guide.
+Miller later leased the north half to Joseph Wharton who set up a dry goods and groceries store.
 Jacob House's daughter-in-law remodeled the building into a two-story structure with office space above in the early 1920s.
 The building has housed many businesses and upstairs offices over the years and was listed for sale in 2019.